-Being a member of the Louis 57 Oosthuizen Junior Golf Academy is a privilege that is available to only 10 juniors in the top 2 Academy Tiers, and members are therefore expected to bear this in mind when considering their approach on the golf course and also in day-to-day life.
+Being a member of the Louis 57 Oosthuizen Junior Golf Academy is a privilege that is available to only a few selected Juniors, therefore it is expected from them, to bear this in mind, when considering their approach/behaviour on and off the golf course.

 The following conduct both on and off the course must be adhered to:

 - The Founder Members will evaluate the Louis 57 Academy members throughout the year.
 They will take in consideration the Louis 57Academy member’s tournament and league performance, his knowledge of the game and golf rules, and also other aspects of his game such as discipline, etiquette and sportsmanship.

 - If a Louis 57 Academy member’s performance is not of the required standard (the Founder Members’ decision is final), the Louis 57 Academy member will not be allowed to continue with his membership until he is evaluated and approved by the Founder Members again.

 - If it comes to the attention of the Founder Members that a Louis 57 Academy member is making use of a golf coach who is not contracted by the Louis 57 Academy, the Academy member’s contract will be cancelled.

 - The Louis 57 Academy members MUST adhere to all the golf rules and regulations as stipulated by the different governing bodies.
 Discipline, etiquette, and sportsmanship are some of the most important goals of the Louis 57 Academy.